 How Is Social Psychology Different From Other Disciplines?

 It is important to understand how social psychology differs from other disciplines.
-Social psychology is often confused with folk wisdom, personality psychology and sociology.
+Social psychology is often confused with folk wisdom, personality psychology, and sociology.
 What makes social psychology different?
 Unlike folk wisdom, which relies on anecdotal observations and subjective interpretation, social psychology employs scientific methods and the empirical study of social phenomena.
 Researchers do not just make guesses or assumptions about how people behave; they devise and carry out experiments that help point out relationships between different variables.

 While personality psychology focuses on individual traits, characteristics and thoughts, social psychology is focused on situations.
 Social psychologists are interested in the impact that the social environment and group interactions have on attitudes and behaviors.